 - In the Star Trek: The Next Generation episode "The Naked Now" Wesley has created a device that can splice together sound bytes that he's recorded from the ships comm system.
 He uses it to create recordings of Picard "ordering" the Chief and Assistant Chief Engineers away from Main Engineering.

 - An episode of Thunder in Paradise had Spencer record an ad for a friend who wants to sell his boat.
 Turns out he was working for the Villain of the Week, who splice the recording into terrorist demands for money.

 - In Firewatch, Henry discovers a secret government monitoring facility deep in the woods, and his Mission Control Delilah, in a bout of conspiracy paranoia, demands that he burn it to the ground.
-Even if the player has Henry talk her out of it, the facility still catches on fire later, and he finds an audio cassette taped to his outpost door the next day, revealing that someone had intercepted their walkie-talkie communication and spliced it to sound like Henry had committed intentional arson on Delilah's orders.
+Even if the player has Henry talk her out of it, the facility still catches on fire later due to an unrelated incident, and he finds an audio cassette taped to his outpost door the next day, revealing that someone had intercepted their walkie-talkie communication and spliced it to sound like Henry had committed intentional arson on Delilah's orders.